 6. Clear the fault in Oracle ILOM.

 Depending on the component, you might need to clear the fault in Oracle ILOM.
-Generally, components that have a replaceable component ID clear the fault automatically.
+Generally, components that have a FRU ID, clear the fault automatically.

 Troubleshoot Hardware Faults Using the Oracle ILOM Web Interface